Pylons/pyramid/docs/narr/router.rst

 #.
 A :term:`request` object is created based on the WSGI environment.

 #.
+The :term:`registry` associated with the application and the
+   :term:`request` object created in the last step are pushed on to the :term:`thread local` stack that :mod:`repoze.bfg` uses to allow the functions named :func:`repoze.bfg.threadlocal.get_current_request` and :func:`repoze.bfg.threadlocal.get_current_registry` to work.

+#.
 A :class:`repoze.bfg.interfaces.INewRequest` :term:`event` is sent
    to any subscribers.

 #.
 If any :term:`route` has been defined within application
    configuration, the :mod:`repoze.bfg` :term:`router` calls a
    :term:`URL dispatch` "route mapper."
-The job of the mapper is to examine the ``PATH_INFO`` implied by the request to determine whether any user-defined :term:`route` pattern matches the current WSGI environment.
+The job of the mapper is to examine the request to determine whether any user-defined :term:`route` matches the current WSGI environment.
 The :term:`router` passes the request as an argument to the mapper.

 #.
-If any route matches, the WSGI environment is mutated; a
+If any route matches, the request is mutated; a ``matchdict`` and
-   ``bfg.routes.route`` key and a ``bfg.routes.matchdict`` are added to the WSGI environment, and an attribute named ``matchdict`` is added to the request.
-A root object associated with the route found is also generated.
-If the :term:`route configuration` which matched has an associated a ``factory`` argument, this factory is used to generate the root object, otherwise a default :term:`root factory` is used.
+   ``matched_route`` attributes are added to the request object; the former contains a dictionary representign the matched dynamic elements of the request's ``PATH_INFO`` value, the latter contains the :class:`repoze.bfg.interfaces.IRoute` object representing the route which matched.
+The root object associated with the route found is also generated: if the :term:`route configuration` which matched has an associated a ``factory`` argument, this factory is used to generate the root object, otherwise a default :term:`root factory` is used.

 #.
 If a route match was *not* found, and a ``root_factory`` argument
    was passed to the :term:`Configurator` constructor, that callable is used to generate the root object.
-If the ``root_factory`` argument passed to the Configurator constructor is ``None``, a default root factory is used to generate a root object.
+If the ``root_factory`` argument passed to the Configurator constructor was ``None``, a default root factory is used to generate a root object.

 #.
 The :mod:`repoze.bfg` router calls a "traverser" function with the